AmberJar/amberjar.github.io/_pages/about.md

 # 🧑‍ About Me

-Dr. Pengcheng Fang received his Bachelor's degree from Shanxi University in China, followed by a Master's degree from Lancaster University.
+Mr. Pengcheng Fang received his Bachelor's degree from Shanxi University in China, followed by a Master's degree from Lancaster University.
 He completed his PhD at the University of Southampton.

 After completing his master's degree, Dr. Fang worked in China as an algorithm engineer, focusing primarily on computer vision applications.
 He served as a research team lead at two publicly listed companies, where he led the development and deployment of several successful consumer-facing (C-end) and enterprise-level (B-end) AI projects.
 These real-world experiences provided him with deep insights into the practical challenges of applying machine learning at scale.
 Motivated by a strong interest in scientific research and innovation, he later resigned from industry and pursued a Ph.D. in the United Kingdom to further explore cutting-edge research in artificial intelligence.

-Dr. Fang is currently engaged in several interdisciplinary research projects at the intersection of artificial intelligence and real-world applications.
+Mr. Fang is currently engaged in several interdisciplinary research projects at the intersection of artificial intelligence and real-world applications.
 His work focuses on:

 * Human motion generation, where he explores generative models and transformer-based architectures for producing realistic and controllable movements from textual or sensory inputs.